ControlCore-Project/documentation/docs/source/raspberrypi.rst

     sudo hwclock -r

-- Once the time is set, make sure the RTC module is connected so that the time is saved.

-That's it!
-Next time you boot the time will automatically be synced from the RTC module without internet connection.
+Ensure that the RTC module remains connected so that the time is saved.
+From now on, the Raspberry Pi will automatically sync the time from the RTC module at boot, even without an Internet connection.